-The Company is a growth focused resource company that seeks to acquire volume based production payment contracts ("VPPs") from companies that have advanced stage development projects or operating mines.
-In return for making a one-time upfront payment to acquire a VPP, Sandstorm receives the right to purchase, at a fixed price per unit, a percentage of a mine's production for the entire life of the mine.
+The Company is a growth focused resource company that seeks to acquire volume based production payment agreements ("VPPs") from companies that have advanced stage development projects or operating mines.
+In return for making a one-time upfront payment to acquire a VPP agreement, Sandstorm receives the right to purchase, at a fixed price per unit, a percentage of a mine's production for a stipulated term.
 Sandstorm helps other companies in the resource industry grow their businesses, while acquiring attractive assets in the process.
-The Company is focused on acquiring VPPs on mines with low production costs, significant exploration potential and strong management teams.
+The Company is focused on acquiring VPP agreements for mines with low production costs, significant exploration potential and strong management teams.
+The Company currently has three VPPs.